odu-cs725-infovis/public/spr21/project.md

 All projects will be demonstrated live in class.
 These will be scheduled between **April 13-27** with 3 presentations per class meeting.

 For some inspiration, this [slideset](https://courses.cs.washington.edu/courses/cse442/20au/lectures/CSE442-FinalProjects.pdf) contains links to demo videos from projects for Jeffrey Heer's Fall 2020 data visualization course.
 Note that I am not necessarily expecting this type of output.
 Their assignment was different and was a group project, but this can give you some ideas of things that could be done.
+Some examples from my previous courses are available in my [InfoVis Gallery](https://www.cs.odu.edu/~mweigle/Research/InfoVis-Gallery#toc5).
+Again, they had a different assignment than you, so don't assume that those examples are exactly what I'm looking for.

 ## Mechanics